--reading time: 5 minutes- / –full checklist downloads below–
+-reading time: 3 minutes- / –full checklist download (PDF) below–

 Annual appraisal meetings: how to make the most out of it

-Whether you meet with your direct reports or you meet with your supervisor, annual appraisal meetings will have a lasting impact, in particular on the direct report’s motivation and future performance.
+Whether you meet with your team members or you meet with your team leader, annual appraisal meetings will have a lasting impact, in particular on the team member’s motivation and future performance.

-As a manager and a direct report, how do you make sure that the impact is constructive, drives intrinsic motivation and leads to a better cooperation and performance than before?
+As a team leader and a team member, how do you make sure that the impact is constructive, drives intrinsic motivation and leads to a better cooperation and performance than before?

 The right setting – the manager’s first responsibility

 Make sure that there is time and attention from both sides.
-From my experience, quite a number of managers consider the annual appraisal meeting a tick-the-box exercise, which is perceived as time consuming and is used as a meeting only to determine the bonus for the previous year.
+From my experience, quite a number of team leaders consider the annual appraisal meeting a tick-the-box exercise, which is perceived as time consuming and is used as a meeting only to determine the bonus for the previous year.

-The same approach is valid for how you approach your direct reports:
+The same approach is valid for how you approach your team members:

-- Dedicate time and make your direct reports feel appreciated – even when you are not satisfied with their performance
+- Dedicate time and make your team members feel appreciated – even when you are not satisfied with their performance

 - Prepare yourself by reading into the targets that were set, listing the possible external opportunities and threats with respect to reaching these targets

-- Review your own performance and the impact your direct reports, in terms of your own priorities and your behaviour
+- Review your own performance and the impact your team members, in terms of your own priorities and your behaviour

-- Create a positive and constructive atmosphere, which supports the psychological safety of your direct reports, so that you both can be open to each other without fear
+- Create a positive and constructive atmosphere, which supports the psychological safety of your team members, so that you both can be open to each other without fear

 - Make sure nobody disturbs your meeting and avoid any distraction

-The right preparation: the direct report’s first responsibility
+The right preparation: the team member’s first responsibility

 This does not mean that you can demand whatever you feel like you deserve; you would not expect this from your clients, would you?
 Unless your clients are in it for the long run, are well prepared and have documented their added value to your business, such as turnover, volumes, prices, share of wallet, order quantities, and so on.